xddxdd/blog/source/_posts/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/index.md

 date: 2021-04-19 02:12:15
 ---

-In my previous article "[Setting up Gopher Site with nginx](/en/article/modify-website/serve-gopher-with-nginx.lantian/)", I mentioned that the Gopher service is a byproduct of my original plan: modifying nginx into a WHOIS server for DN42.
-This article will explore into details of that process.
+In my previous post "[Setting up Gopher Site with nginx](/en/article/modify-website/serve-gopher-with-nginx.lantian/)", I mentioned that the Gopher service is a byproduct of my original plan: modifying nginx into a WHOIS server for DN42.
+This post will explore into details of that process.

 The WHOIS Protocol
 ------------------